checkeverything.ch

 4. Swiss participation in international PFAS regulation (REACH, Stockholm Convention, OECD)

-AFFF Firefighting Foams with PFAS
+AFFF firefighting foams with PFAS

-Rationale: AFFF deployments are the largest single point source of PFOS/PFOA in soil and groundwater.
-Swiss and foreign site studies show corresponding contamination near airfields, fuel terminals and firefighting training grounds.
+Fire services and industrial operators are switching to fluorine-free alternatives (F3, Fluorine-Free Foam).
+The reason is direct: AFFF deployments are among the largest point sources of PFOS/PFOA in soil and groundwater, with documented contamination near airfields, fuel terminals and firefighting training grounds.

-Microplastics in Cosmetics: EU Restriction Since October 2023
+Microplastics in cosmetics: EU restriction since October 2023

 The EU microplastics restriction under REACH (Regulation (EU) 2023/2055) bans intentionally added microplastics in a series of products from 17 October 2023, with staged transition periods.
 Switzerland transposes the restriction via ChemRRV/ORRChim, so the same categories are affected.

-EU REACH Universal PFAS Restriction
+EU REACH universal PFAS restriction

 Consumer Protection: What You Can Do

-Cosmetics and Personal Care
+Cosmetics and personal care

-• Read INCI lists: terms like "PTFE", "Perfluoro...", "Polyfluoro...", "Fluoropolymer" indicate PFAS.
-For microplastics, watch for "Polyethylene", "Polypropylene", "Nylon-12", "Acrylates Copolymer", "Polymethyl Methacrylate".
+• Read INCI lists: "PTFE", "Perfluoro...", "Polyfluoro..." or "Fluoropolymer" indicate PFAS.
+For microplastics, watch for "Polyethylene", "Polypropylene", "Nylon-12", "Acrylates Copolymer" or "Polymethyl Methacrylate".

 • Baking: unbleached parchment paper or silicone baking mats (no PFAS).

-Drinking Water
+Drinking water

 • Swiss tap water meets the TBDV/OPBD and is safe for daily use in 2026.

-• Additional filtration: activated carbon filters can reduce some PFAS, with effectiveness varying by chain length.
+• Additional filtration: activated-carbon filters can reduce some PFAS, with effectiveness varying by chain length.
 Choose a filter with independent testing (NSF/ANSI 53/58 "PFOA/PFOS reduction").

-Outdoor Gear
+Outdoor gear

 Frequently Asked Questions